 Carrots are rather boring but quite reasonably versatile.
 You needn't cook them: raw and grated or cut into matchsticks they are great thrown in slaw or remoulade.

 They can of course be boiled but who would want to boil vegetables when there are so many better ways of preparing them?
 Roasted carrots are gorgeous and not only around Christmas time.

-Carrots are rather boring I find, although reasonably versatile.
-Raw, juiced, grated, thrown in slaw or remoulade, boiled, roasted – or fondant.
-I must say I am quite fond(ant) of this cooking method: butter, lots of it, thrown at vegetables never goes wrong.
+Fondant carrots is another cooking option.
+I must admit I am quite fond(ant) of this cooking method: butter, lots of it, thrown at vegetables never goes wrong.
 Plus the awfully satisfying sizzle and spit when you add boiling water to the already foaming and bubbling butter!

 This method of cooking carrots is similar to carrots Vichy, but there you start off with carrots in water, brought to the boil and butter added later.
-Not sure how the end product is different to fondant in taste but I’d rather start off cooking the veg in butter, frying them almost, then add liquid for the softening process.
+I am not entirely sure how the end product is different to fondant carrots in taste: to be able to truly tell the difference you'd have to have the two side by side.

 But I’d rather start off cooking the vegetables in butter, almost frying, then add liquid for the softening process.

 That's precisely how: I don't even bother to melt the butter before I add the carrots but pack everything into a saucepan: carrots, butter and seasoning.
 I let it start off over high heat under the lid, shaking the pan every now and again.

 When the carrots threaten to catch to the bottom of the pan, hot water or stock go in, making a great show of spittle, sizzle and steam.

 After about ten minutes over a lowered heat the liquid gets absorbed into the carrots leaving but a touch of shiny, buttery glaze.
 And a handful of snipped chives adds the sharpness but, more importantly, vibrantly contrasting colour!